The Stuyvesant Town-Peter Cooper Village Deal:

 The announcement of the Stuyvesant Town-Peter Cooper Village regulatory agreement—as often happens in discussions about New York City housing—conflated rent-stabilized housing with income-tested affordable housing.
 While rent-stabilized apartments may rent at below-market rates, they are not necessarily synonymous with affordable housing.

+Affordable rental housing, as defined in the Mayor’s housing plan, links rents to household incomes.
+Units are reserved for a specific income tier (such as low, moderate, or middle income), with tiers defined as a percentage of the area median income (AMI) set by the U.S. Department of Housing and Urban Development.
+Households are income tested to determine whether they fall within the income tier for which a unit is designated.
+Rents are then set at 30 percent of either a household’s income or the maximum household income allowed for that income tier, depending on how the affordability program is set up, to ensure that tenants are paying a rent considered affordable for them.
+Affordability protections last for the length of the regulatory agreement established between the building owner and the city, at which point a new regulatory agreement may be signed to extend the affordability period, or units convert to market rate.
 In contrast, rent stabilization sets a maximum for what a landlord may charge for a specific unit and also limits annual rent increases.
 Although rents may be below-market and tenants have protections such as a right to a lease renewal, rent stabilization does not require any income testing of households and does not tie rents to household income.
 Therefore, tenants in rent-stabilized housing may have incomes well above the affordable housing income restrictions set in the Mayor’s housing plan.
 Conversely, a rent-stabilized tenant whose income does fall within affordable housing income limits may be paying much more than 30 percent of their income in rent, making even a rent-stabilized apartment unaffordable by that standard.1 A unit remains rent stabilized as long as the existing tenant remains in place and the rent remains below a deregulation threshold determined by state law.
 If a tenant vacates their apartment, the landlord is entitled to a vacancy rent increase on a new lease—greater than the permissible annual renewal lease rent increase—along with an increase allowed for apartment renovations, which makes it more likely that a unit’s rent will exceed the deregulation threshold and therefore shift from rent stabilization to market rate.
 Similarly, if a tenant’s annual income exceeds a defined threshold for two consecutive years, the unit can be deregulated if the landlord pursues an action with the state’s housing agency.
 Finally, it is important to note that provisions of certain programs, such as those associated with some tax breaks, may keep units in rent stabilization even if the unit’s rent eventually exceeds the threshold.
+Despite the fact that the two programs are very different, in this brief, IBO considers the preservation of both rent-stabilized housing that would have converted to market rate without city intervention and the creation income-tested affordable housing as benefits to city tenants. |

 Background

 Stuyvesant Town-Peter Cooper Village is a large residential complex covering over 80 acres in Manhattan, bounded by 1st Avenue and Avenue C between East 14th Street and East 23rd Street.
 As the name suggests, the housing development is made up of two components, Stuyvesant Town and Peter Cooper Village—8,746 units and 2,481 units respectively—for a total of 11,227 rentable units contained within 110 buildings.
 Apartments range in size from one to five bedrooms.
 It was developed by the Metropolitan Life Insurance Company (MetLife) in conjunction with the city from 1945 through 1947 to address the city’s housing shortage at the conclusion of World War II.
-Built as an urban renewal project, the city used eminent domain to clear out the more than 12,000 existing residents who lived in the area, then known as the Gas House District.
+Built as an urban renewal project, the city used eminent domain to clear out the more than 12,000 existing residents who lived in the area, then known as the Gas House District.>

 Although originally built to house families with young children, the present demographics show that the majority of units in Stuyvesant Town-Peter Cooper Village are rented by either individuals or unrelated adults.
 According to the U.S. Census Bureau 2011-2015 American Community Survey (ACS) five-year estimates, only 12 percent of households include a child under age 18, notably lower than the citywide average of 30 percent.
 In contrast, 44 percent of all households in the development consist of an individual living alone (compared with 33 percent citywide), and 20 percent of households are comprised of unrelated adults, such as unmarried couples or roommates.
 Citywide, only 8 percent of households are comprised of unrelated adults.